-You must select EXCLUDE to suppress the event for the specified conditions.
+You must select EXCLUDE to suppress the event for the specified expressions.

 This will exclude the event of type New External Server IP Address only when the IP address matches 10.0.10.1 or 10.0.10.2 and the port matches 80 or 443.

-- Ensure the rule is enabled and click Save.
+- Ensure the policy is enabled and click Save.

-- Ensure the Lacework rule that you cloned remains enabled.
+- Ensure the default policy that you cloned remains enabled.

-After you suppress an alert, Lacework does not generate an event for the conditions you specified.
+After you suppress an alert, Lacework does not generate an event for the expressions you defined.

-If you disable the Lacework rules category from which a rule was cloned, that setting takes precedence, meaning the entire category of that event type is disabled.
+If you disable the default policy category from which a policy was cloned, that setting takes precedence, meaning the entire category of that event type is disabled.

-You can also use the * wildcard when defining conditions.
+You can also use the * wildcard when defining parameter values.